 |Start Date||Semester I & Semester II|

 The closing date for applications for this Semester 2 module is 7.1.2024

-This is a blended learning module for health professionals to develop the learner’s palliative care knowledge, attitudes and skills, thus enabling the learner to apply the principles of palliative care in their clinical practice, to improve the quality of life of patients receiving palliative care and their families.
+This is a blended learning module with some face to face in Marymount Education Centre for health professionals to develop the learner’s palliative care knowledge, attitudes and skills, thus enabling the learner to apply the principles of palliative care in their clinical practice, to improve the quality of life of patients receiving palliative care and their families.

 Module Content: Holistic approach to palliative care; physical, psychological, sociological and spiritual aspects; pain and symptom management in palliative care; palliative care skills.

 Module Objective: To develop the learner’s knowledge, attitudes in palliative care.

 On successful completion of this module, students should be able to:

 - Analyse the philosophy and principles of palliative care and their application to the clinical area